bertvv/ansible-role-bind/README.md

 The Docker containers are based on images created by [Jeff Geerling](https://hub.docker.com/u/geerlingguy), specifically for Ansible testing (look for images named `geerlingguy/docker-DISTRO-ansible`).
 You can use any of his images, but only the distributions mentioned in [meta/main.yml](meta/main.yml) are supported.

-The default config will start two Centos 7 containers (the primary supported platform at this time).
+The default config will start three Centos 8 containers (the primary supported platform at this time).
 Choose another distro by setting the `MOLECULE_DISTRO` variable with the command, e.g.:

 ``` bash
 MOLECULE_DISTRO=debian9 molecule test